 The <ipvX> variable in the following commands is either ipv4 or ipv6, depending on the type of IP protocol you are configuring.

-For PX2 and "old" PX3 that have only one Ethernet port, replace the variable <ETH> with the word "ethernet".
-For PX3 that has two Ethernet ports, replace the variable <ETH> with either 'ETH1' or 'ETH2', depending on which Ethernet port you are configuring.
+Replace the variable <ETH> with either 'ETH1' or 'ETH2', depending on which Ethernet port you are configuring.

 • General IP settings: